mandykoh/prism/README.md

 ## Example usage

 Image data provided by the standard [`image`](https://golang.org/pkg/image/) package doesn’t come with colour profile information.
-However, interpreting the image data directly as raw, linear RGB values for image processing purposes is unlikely to produce good or correct results as most images are encoded with non-linear values referencing specific colour spaces.
+However, interpreting the image data directly as raw, linear RGB values for image processing purposes is unlikely to produce good or correct results as nearly all images are encoded with non-linear values referencing specific colour spaces.

 `prism` can be used to convert between encoded colour values and a normalised, linear representation more suitable for image processing, and subsequently converting back to encoded colour values in (potentially) other colour spaces.